 The concept for a civil rights pilgrimage was conceived in the summer of 2013 and we have learned a great deal along the way.
 In past months and years we have spent time listening, learning and growing together as the contexts of racial justice have continued to change.
 We have seen the Black Lives Matter movement emerge through the hard-won lessons and the unfinished business of the civil rights movement.
 Our deeply divided political environment demands all of our attention and participation in continuing the work started by civil rights leaders.
 We as a nation are in need of dialogue and understanding and we are fully committed to doing all we can to effect change.

-Due to the high demand and interest in the civil rights pilgrimages, participation is a highly selective process.
-We seek to include a broad range of folks with these characteristics in mind:
+Due to the enormous demand and interest in the civil rights pilgrimages, participation is a selective and intentional process.
+We are looking to include a broad range of folks with these characteristics in mind:

 - A fundamental desire to study the arc of the Black American freedom struggle